RubixML/ML/README.md

 ### Choosing an Estimator
 Estimators make up the core of the Rubix library as they are responsible for making predictions.
 There are many different algorithms to choose from and each one performs differently.
 Choosing the right [Estimator](#estimators) for the job is crucial to creating a system that balances accuracy and performance.

 In practice, you will test out a number of different estimators to get the best sense of what works for your particular dataset.
-However, for our example problem we will just focus on a simple classifier called K Nearest Neighbors.
+However, for our example problem we will just focus on a simple classifier called [K Nearest Neighbors](#k-nearest-neighbors).
 Since the label of each training sample we collect will be a discrete class (*married couples* or *divorced couples*), we need an Estimator that is designed to output class predictions.
 The K Nearest Neighbors classifier works by locating the closest training samples to an unknown sample and choosing the class label that appears most often.

 #### Creating the Estimator Instance

-Like most Estimators, the [K Nearest Neighbors](#k-nearest-neighbors) classifier requires a set of parameters (called *hyper-parameters*) to be chosen up front by the user.
+Like most Estimators, the K Nearest Neighbors (KNN) classifier requires a set of parameters (called *hyper-parameters*) to be chosen up front by the user.
 These parameters can be selected based on some prior knowledge of the problem space, or at random.
-The defaults provided in Rubix are usually a good place to start for most machine learning problems.
-In addition, Rubix provides a meta-Estimator called [Grid Search](#grid-search) that optimizes the hyper-parameter space by searching for the most effective combination.
+The defaults provided in Rubix are a good place to start for most machine learning problems.
+In addition, the library provides a meta-Estimator called [Grid Search](#grid-search) that searches for the best combination of hyper-parmeters for a particular estimator given a set of possible values.
 For the purposes of our simple example we will just go with our intuition and choose the parameters outright.

-You can find a full description of all of the K Nearest Neighbors parameters in the [API reference](#api-reference) guide which we highly recommend reading over at least 3 times to get a better grasp for how each parameter effects the action of the estimator.
+> **Note**: You can find a full description of all of the K Nearest Neighbors hyper-parameters in the [API reference](#k-nearest-neighbors) guide.

 In KNN, the hyper-parameter *k* is the number of nearest points from the training set to compare an unknown sample to in order to infer its class label.
 For example, if the 5 closest neighbors to a given unknown sample have 4 married labels and 1 divorced label, then the algorithm will output a prediction of married with a probability of 0.8.